railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

 Once this module is installed, you can click on a financial indicator to get a graph of its evolution in time.

 .. figure::  images/account_report_history.png
    :align: center

-   *History of an accounting indicator.*
+   *History of an accounting indicator*

 Defining your own indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^